Type 1216 CoilSPECIFICATIONS

 Frequency Range: 300 and 600 metres

 Circa: 1899 to 1913 (?)

-Comment This Marconi transmitter was one of the most popular marine transmitters during its heyday.
+Comment This Marconi coil was one of the most popular marine coils during its heyday.

 |1216 spark gap transmitter.
 This artifact is held in the collection of Canada Science and Technology Museum, Ottawa.
 It is not known if this is a complete spark gap transmitter or just the coil and spark gap alone.
 (Photo courtesy Canada Science and Technology Museum, Ottawa)|